primarilysoftware/primarilysoftware.github.io/_posts/2017-08-07-a-bugs-tale.md

 OID lookups.
 These lookups would execute against the domain controller when the machine was part of a domain, which sometimes could take a long time complete, preventing SSL/TLS connections from being established.

-I also had a potential workaround, remove the KB identified in the security bulletin from Microsoft for the Windows/.NET version installed on the client's machine.
+I also had a potential workaround: remove the KB identified in the security bulletin from Microsoft for the Windows/.NET version installed on the client's machine.
 Before attempting this on a client's machine, I wanted to verify this would work as expected on my own machine.
 I figured I could decompile the System.dll I had installed before and after removing the patch.
 If I could see the OID lookups go away, I could feel confident this would fix our issue.